 Financial liabilities classified as FVTPL include financial liabilities held-for-trading and financial liabilities designated upon initial recognition as FVTPL.
-Derivatives, including separated embedded derivates, are also classified as held-for-trading unless they are designated as effective hedging instruments.
+Derivatives, including separated embedded derivatives, are also classified as held-for-trading unless they are designated as effective hedging instruments.
 Transaction costs on financial liabilities classified as FVTPL are expensed as incurred.

 At the end of each reporting period subsequent to initial recognition, financial liabilities at FVTPL are measured at fair value, with changes in fair value recognized directly in profit or loss in the period in which they arise.
-The net gain or loss recognized in profit or loss excludes any interest paid on the financial liabilities.